 - Admissions Office

 - Center for Resources in General Education (CIVIS)

-- Department of Aerospace Studies
+- Department of Aerospace Studies and

-- Department of Military Sciences
+Department of Military Sciences

 - Division of Continuing Education and Professional Studies

 - Graduate Studies Office

 - General Library

-- Center for Professional Enrichment
+- Professional Enrichment Center

 - Registrar's Office

 - Teacher Preparation Program

 - Office of Immigration Affairs

 The Office of the Dean of Academic Affairs is responsible for the dissemination of the General Education philosophy adopted by the Academic Senate.
-The Office also oversees of General Education offerings in all our academic programs.
+The Office also oversees General Education offerings in all our academic programs.